opro/opro/README.md

 ## Setup

-Go to `initializers/opro.rb` and configure your app for your authentication scheme, if you're not using devise see "Custom Auth" below.
+Go to `initializers/opro.rb` and configure your app for your authentication scheme.
+If you're not using devise, see "Custom Auth" below.

 ```ruby
       Opro.setup do |config|